saintsal/aircollective.io/source/about.md

 date: 2020-04-01T00:00:00+03:00

 ---
 In March 2020, Air Collective was started by Salim Virani (Source) and Natanail Stefanov (Sofia Tech Park), initially as a project to mobilise engineers to rapidly design and build ventilators to address the COVID-19 pandemic.
-It quickly grew to 150 engineers, participating from 24 countries.
+It quickly grew to 150 engineers, participating from 24 countries and supported the creation of 15 ventilator prototypes.

 Seeing a Italian project to convert Decathlon snorkeling masks into breathing masks for front-line doctors, they contacted Bozhana Ivanova at Resonator, and she started to lead a Bulgarian effort to produce similar breathers with the goal of protecting all hospital staff in Bulgaria.